 In 1971, Poole Powerboats as the company was now known introduced the Sovereign 17, their first leisure craft.
 By 1972 they were exhibiting at the Southampton boat show.
 It was here that the company embarked on a second transformation when a customer (former Formula 1 driver Henry Taylor) wanted a boat big enough to accommodate a sunbed.
 It was out of this conversation that the Daycab 23 was made and the company ethos of giving the customer exactly what he wants was begun.

 The Eighties were a decade of continuous growth and saw the creation of ever more beautiful and sought after craft such as the Portofino 31 and the Tomahawk 37.
-An ever growing clientele of discerning boat owners from around the world and an expanding portfolio of luxurious craft, which always delivered on customer needs, firmly cemented the Sunseeker brand as not only one of the top marques in the world of boating, but as the very best of British too.
+An ever-growing clientele of discerning boat owners from around the world and an expanding portfolio of luxurious craft, which always delivered on customer needs, firmly cemented the Sunseeker brand as not only one of the top marques in the world of boating, but as the very best of British too.

-Recognition of just how far the Sunseeker brand had come was evidenced by the overwhelmingly positive reaction of their peers to the Renegade 60 at the 1990 International boat show in Southampton.
+Recognition of just how far the Sunseeker brand had come as evidenced by the overwhelmingly positive reaction of their peers to the Renegade 60 at the 1990 International boat show in Southampton.
 This was quickly followed up by the Predator 80, which has since become as iconic in the world of boating as the E-Type Jaguar was to motoring.

-To find out more about the Sunseeker experience and to view their fabulous range of yachts visit their website at: https://www.sunseeker.com/
+To find out more about the Sunseeker experience and to view their fabulous range of yachts visit their website at https://www.sunseeker.com/

 A video of the stunning Sunseeker 34 metre Yacht highlighting all the glorious key features this model has to offer.

 Timelessly good looking with her raked, raised wheelhouse design and walk-around main deck.
-The Sunseeker 34 Metre Yacht can play graceful host to party guests and comfortably accommodated crew.
+The Sunseeker 34 Metre Yacht can play graceful host to party guests and comfortably accommodate the crew.
 Capable of a very creditable 25 knots, she’ll also cruise economically and comfortably in any seaway at much lower speeds.
 She has a range of up to 1250 nautical miles for trans-ocean potential.
-Optional RINA and MCA LY2 certification in build.
+Optional RINA and MCA LY2 certification in the build.